Fact Sheet & FAQ: Spanish Mortgages for Non-Residents

 Key Numbers:

-Aspect Typical Figures
+| Aspect | Typical Figures |

-Loan-to-Value (LTV) Non-Residents: 60%-70%; Residents: ~80%
+| Loan-to-Value (LTV) | Non-residents: 60%–70%; Residents: ~80% |

-Interest Rates Fixed: ~3%-4%; Variable: Euribor + margin (~1%-1.5%)
+| Interest Rates | Fixed: ~3%–4%; Variable: Euribor + ~1%–1.5% (margin varies) |

-Deposit (Cash) Non-residents typically 30%-40%
+| Deposit (Cash) | Non-residents typically 30%–40% |

-Debt-to-Income Ratio ~30%-35% net monthly income
+| Debt-to-Income Ratio | ~30%–35% of net monthly income |

-Minimum Loan Amount Usually around €100,000
+| Minimum Loan Amount | Often around €100,000 (varies by bank and region) |

-Mortgage Terms Non-residents: Max 25 years; Residents: 30-40 years
+| Mortgage Term | Non-residents: typically max 25 years; Residents: 30–40 years (age dependent) |

-Notary & Registration Fees ~0.5%-1% of purchase price
+| Notary & Registration Fees (Purchase) | ~0.5%–1% of purchase price (purchase deed) |

 Key Costs & Taxes (Beyond Mortgage):